 Update: The last time I made broth, I used a pork knuckle (or ham hock in the USA) in addition to the hen.
 It tasted amazing!
 And there was so much more gel action!
 You should be able to find pork knuckles at your local grocery store.
 They are often frozen and come smoked or regular.
 You can use smoked and it will taste like you made your broth with bacon…. ummmm yes please!!!

 - 3 gallons water

-Alternatively, use a slow cooker on high heat until boiling, then on low for 24 hours.
+Place hen in slow cooker, then fill with water until one inch below the top.
+Heat on high until boiling, then on low for 24 hours.

 Place hen in pot, then fill 3/4 of the pot with water.
 Set instant pot to high pressure for two hours.

 After the allotted time, strain out all the bones and and chunks of meat which have separated from the bones.
 I don't find that the little bit of meat on these skinny hens is worth the time it would take to comb through the carcass.
 But if there are some easy pieces available, I'll toss them back into the broth, or feed them to my pup.

 Divide into small batches and cool completely before storing in the freezer.
 I have found that 16oz mason jars are the perfect size.
 Be careful not to over fill, or the jar will burst in the freezer since water expands... you should be safe if you leave 1.5 inches of space.